Hot Weather Safety for Older Adults

 - Heat syncope is a sudden dizziness that can happen when you are active in hot weather.
-If you take a heart medication called a beta blocker or are not used to hot weather, you are even more likely to feel faint.
+If you take a heart medication called a beta blocker or are not acclimated to hot weather, you are even more likely to feel faint.
 Rest in a cool place, put your legs up, and drink water to make the dizzy feeling go away.

 - Heat edema is a swelling in your ankles and feet when you get hot.
 Put your legs up to help reduce swelling.
 If that doesn’t work fairly quickly, check with your doctor.

 - Heat exhaustion is a warning that your body can no longer keep itself cool.
 You might feel thirsty, dizzy, weak, uncoordinated, and nauseated.
 You may sweat a lot.
 Your body temperature may stay normal, but your skin may feel cold and clammy.
 Some people with heat exhaustion have a rapid pulse.
 Rest in a cool place and get plenty of fluids.
 If you don’t feel better soon, get medical care.
-Be careful—heat exhaustion can progress to heat stroke.
+Be cautious because heat exhaustion can progress to heat stroke.

-- Being very overweight or underweight
+- Having obesity, overweight, or underweight

 - Drinking alcoholic beverages